emccorson/onsenguide/GUIDE.md

 #### Side menus

-Now we'll see how to add a collapsable side menu.
+Now we'll see how to add a collapsible side menu.
 We're going to add links to other pages in the side menu, so let's create a new page.
 Create a new file `about.html` and paste this: